MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/extend-your-solution-scenarios.md

 ---
 title: Customize and extend Dynamics 365 apps
-description: Learn how to use app configurations, low-code/no-code customizations, pro dev extensions, and PaaS solutions to tailor Dynamics 365 apps to your organization's needs.
+description: Learn how to use app configurations, low-code/no-code customizations, and PaaS solutions to tailor Dynamics 365 apps to your organization's needs.
 author: abunduc-ms
 ms.author: abunduc
 ms.date: 01/24/2024